Skip to main content

 2. Return of capital is a choice

 The fund’s first choice: whether to pay a distribution amount that is greater than the required minimum of just net investment income and realized gains.
-To trade more competitively in the market, or to meet a stated goal of converting as much of the fund’s total return into regular cash flow as possible, the fund may wish to pay a higher regular distribution amount than regulations require.
+In order to maintain a more stable and consistent level of regular distribution, to trade more competitively in the market, or to meet a stated goal of converting as much of the fund’s total return into regular cash flow as possible, the fund may wish to pay a higher regular distribution amount than regulations require.

-If it has unrealized appreciation, the fund has a second choice: whether to realize some or all of its appreciation, selling portfolio securities to raise cash to increase its distribution amount.
+has unrealized appreciation, the fund has a second choice: whether to realize some or all of its appreciation, selling appreciated portfolio securities to raise cash to support its distribution amount.
 Selling appreciated securities creates at least two consequences: realized gains will be taxed in the current tax year at either long-term or short-term rates, the fund gives up future appreciation potential for the securities sold.

-To avoid either of those situations, instead a fund can pay the additional distribution amount from its capital.
+To avoid realizing taxable gains, instead a fund can pay the additional distribution amount from its capital.
 The fund’s capital consists of two sources:

 For tax purposes, both sources are considered return of capital (“RoC”).